Prof. Dr. med. Christina Haubrich

 Prof. Dr. med.
 Haubrich was accepted into the Academia-Net of the Robert Bosch Foundation in 2015. academia-net.org

 Prof. Dr. med.
-Christina Haubrich completed her habilitation in neurology and has been teaching at the Medical Faculty of RWTH Aachen University since 2008.
+Christina Haubrich habilitated in neurology and has been teaching at the Medical Faculty of RWTH Aachen since 2008.
 In 2015 she was appointed adjunct professor of neurology there.

-A special concern of her is imparting knowledge in the diagnosis and therapy of diseases of the autonomic nervous system.
-Professor Haubrich has been a member of the advisory board of the Autonomous Nervous System Working Group (AGANS) since 2011, and has been treasurer since 2013.
-Since 2015 she has been involved as a member of the Autonomic Nervous Disorders panel of the European Acadmy of Neurology (EAN) for the development of guidelines in the diagnosis of neurovegetative functions and is the author of regular scientific updates of the EAN (Autonomic Disorders Panel) and AGANS. ean.org
+She is particularly concerned with imparting knowledge in the diagnosis and therapy of diseases of the autonomic nervous system.
+Professor Haubrich has been a member of the Advisory Board of the Working Group on the Autonomous Nervous System (AGANS) since 2011, and as Treasurer since 2013.
+Since 2015 she has been a member of the Autonomic Nervous Disorders Panel of the European Acadmy of Neurology (EAN) and has been involved in the development of guidelines in the diagnosis of neurovegetative functions and is the author of regular scientific updates from the EAN (Autonomic Disorders Panel) and AGANS. ean.org

 She regularly makes her scientific results available to the public.
 She is the author of over 50 publications in mostly international scientific journals and specialist books.
 In addition, she regularly imparts her specialist knowledge at international congresses and lecture series.